-Evaluated Components: Incident Commander, Command Staff, general staff, emergency management officials, Emergency Operations Center (EOC) staff, Joint Information Center (JIC) staff, Public Affairs Officers (PAOs), Public Information Officers (PIOs), CSEPP planners and coordinators, hospital administrators, and law enforcement officials
+Evaluated Components: Incident Commander, Command Staff, general staff, emergency management officials, EOC staff, JIC staff, Public Affairs Officers (PAOs), Public Information Officers (PIOs), CSEPP planners and coordinators, hospital administrators, and law enforcement officials

-Expected Outcomes: Emergency plans related to the possibility of a CAI are current, coordinated, and available where needed.
+Expected Outcomes: Emergency plans related to the possibility of a CIM are current, coordinated, and available where needed.

 - 1. The planning team revises emergency plans as necessary following each CSEPP exercise, following publication of new guidance, or when changes are made to local emergency response capabilities or agreements. - 2.
 The planning team reviews related plans when it revises an individual plan to ensure that they remain compatible. - 3.
 The authors write emergency plans to be consistent with Army and CSEPP policy and guidance. - 4.
-The authors write emergency plans to incorporate the National Incident Management System. - 5.
-Emergency plans relating to protective action provide for both temporary shelter-inplace and evacuation. - 6.
-Evaluators review implementing SOPs, checklists, and job aids; and validate that they are revised as necessary whenever changes are made to the emergency plan on which they are based. - 7.
+The authors write emergency plans to incorporate the NIMS. - 5.
+Emergency plans relating to protective action provide for both temporary shelter-in-place and evacuation. - 6.
+Evaluators review implementing SOPs, checklists, decontamination guides and job aids; and validate that they are revised as necessary whenever changes are made to the emergency plan on which they are based. - 7.
 Appropriate authorities formally approve all emergency plans. - 8.
 The planning team distributes emergency plans to all locations needing them. - 9.
 The planning team reviews contact phone lists and revises them regularly. - 10.
 The planning team assesses whether it needs to write plans to address the needs of those with limited English proficiency (LEP). - 11.
 The planning team assesses methods for disseminating emergency information to those with LEP.